 Store: Store these lemon white chocolate chip cookies in an airtight container at room temperature for up to 5 days.

 To freeze unbaked cookie dough, place scooped dough on a parchment lined baking sheet and freeze for an hour or two.
 Once frozen, transfer dough balls to a zippered freezer bag.
-Label the bag as follows: lemon white chocolate cookie dough.
+Don't forget to label the bag: lemon white chocolate cookie dough.
 Bake from frozen at 350 degrees for 9-10 minutes.
 Store for up to 3 months frozen, unbaked.

 The cookies will likely need an additional few minutes in the oven since the dough is frozen.
 I always recommend baking one or two cookies first as a test to confirm the correct bake time for the rest of the batch.